How Long Do Veneers Last?

 The price of veneers has steadied over recent years.
-While the overall cost is dependent on how many you have fitted and the specific type you choose, many dental clinics offer cost-effective eight or sixteen veneer packages for example.
-These are popular options for patients travelling abroad, as they can have multiple veneers created and fitted in a single trip.
+But, overall cost is dependent on how many you have fitted, the specific type you choose, and where you decide to get your veneers.
+Travelling abroad can be more cost-effective, with many dental clinics overseas offering affordable packages for eight or 16 veneer packages for example.
+These allow you to have multiple veneers created and fitted in a single trip.

 How Long Do Veneers Last?

-As a general rule, traditionally-crafted veneers usually last between 10-20 years.
+As a general rule, traditionally-crafted veneers usually last between 10 to 20 years.
 Of course, this durability varies depending on a variety of different factors, including the material used.
 Typically, you’ll need to have your veneers replaced after around 15 years.
 But which material lasts longer and why?
 Below, we’ve outlined the durability of the two main types in more detail.

 How Long Do Composite Veneers Last?